awt-pj-ws23-24-generative-agents-3/generative-agents/agents-interaction/terraform/README.md

 This Terraform configuration sets up an EC2 instance on AWS with a security group that allows inbound SSH access.
-On this instance, a Docker container is pulled and run which runs the Python script that generates the agents, runus the practice phase and the exam phase and stores the results in different text files.
+On this instance, a Docker container is pulled and run which runs the Python script that generates the agents, runs the practice phase and the exam phase and stores the results in different text files.
 They are then copied from the container to the instance and afterward the Terraform script stores them locally.